Jade-Spector/WorkSpace_Creator/README.md

-# WorkSpace_Creator
+# Ghostly WorkSpace Creator
-Creates a workspace for the user.
+Creates a workspace for personal projects.